Schizotypal Personality Disorder

 People with schizotypal personality disorder are uncomfortable with close relationships and may exhibit eccentric behavior.
-Speech may include digressions, odd use of words or display "magical thinking," such as a belief in clairvoyance and bizarre fantasies.
+Speech may include digressions, odd use of words, or evidence of magical thinking, such as a belief in clairvoyance and bizarre fantasies.
 Patients usually experience distorted thinking and avoid intimacy.
 They typically have few, if any, close friends, and feel nervous around strangers although they may marry and maintain jobs.
 The disorder, which may appear more frequently in males, surfaces by early adulthood and can exacerbate anxiety and depression.

-People with this disorder avoid socializing and derive little pleasure from interacting with others, a hallmark of the schizoid personality as well.
-Those with schizotypal personality, however, manifest strange beliefs (aliens, witchcraft, possessing a "sixth sense").
-According to the DSM-5, the symptoms include:
+People with this disorder are solitary in nature; they avoid socializing and derive little pleasure from interacting with others, a hallmark of the schizoid personality as well.
+They have the tendency to warp and misinterpret social interactions, leading them to feel distrust and paranoia.
+Those with schizotypal personality, however, demonstrate strange beliefs in addition to avoidance of others and potential for paranoia.
+Beliefs might include the existence of aliens or that they possess a sixth sense or telepathy.
+According to the DSM-5 and the NIH, the symptoms include:

 As with most personality disorders, the cause of schizotypal personality disorder is unknown, but there is an increased incidence among relatives of those with the condition, as well as those whose relatives are on the schizophrenia spectrum.
 The prenatal risk factors that apply to schizophrenia are also relevant to schizotypal personality disorder, including maternal exposure to certain viruses.

 Schizotypal patients rarely initiate treatment for their disorder, tending to seek relief from depressive problems instead.
-Some people may be helped by antipsychotic medications, but therapy is preferable for most.
+Some people may be helped by antipsychotic medications, but therapy is preferable for most individuals.
 Because the characteristics of this disorder cannot be fundamentally altered for those with moderate to extreme cases, therapy is often aimed at helping people with this disorder establish a satisfying solitary existence.
+Talk therapy and family therapy are two types of treatment that may help the patient manage this sometimes life-long disorder.

 Behavioral modification, a cognitive-behavioral treatment approach, can allow schizotypal personality disorder patients to remedy some of their bizarre thoughts and behaviors.
 Recognizing abnormalities by watching videotapes and meeting with a therapist to improve speech habits are two effective methods of treatment.